 Although the changes that have happened have a lot to do with the emotional transition, and definitely I have a lot to say about that, but this post is about something else.
 I want to highlight how superficial

 failure has been part of my life since a last few years, and yes, it’s superficial, so if you know me in real life, and are wondering if things are fine in my life, then chill ! things have never been better !
 So, superficial is really the keyword here.I really liked this

 At the end, I would like to say that I made the choices on my own, and I feel my conviction getting higher whenever I sit to contemplate about the decisions ive made till now.
-Sure, I could’ve continued doing what I had been doing since school, do well in studies, be a good boy, keep everyone happy !
+Sure, I could’ve continued doing what I had been doing since school, do well in studies, be a good person, keep everyone around you happy, don’t complain too much!
 But I chose to have detour, and in this process i have received a lot of criticism from lot of my friends.
 But I believe its better to do fight against odds and try converting failures into success, I guess we have already heard a lot of stories of the usual trend.
 Lets try to spin the clock other way this time.